Heading : 18th century Liege wine glass

 Restoration : None

 These glasses are called "verres fraisés".
-When filled with Burgundy wine, which was probably a lighter red than today, the bowls do indeed have a resemblance to strawberries!
+When filled with Burgundy wine, which was probably of a lighter red than now, the bowls do indeed have a resemblance to strawberries!